-The three councillors that presided over this application were Councillors C P Pond (Chairman), B Rolfe and J M Whitehouse.
-The Chairman welcomed to the meeting Mr Mr Lee Newton, the applicant and Mr Manos Filaitis, the designated premises supervisor (DPS).
-Mr J Stratford (representing his daughter Ms E Stratford) was attending as an objector to this application.
+The three councillors that presided over this application were Councillors C P Pond (Chairman), M Sartin and J M Whitehouse.
+The Chairman welcomed to the meeting Mr Sazzad Ullah, the applicant and premises supervisor.
+Ms A Jones, Stanford Rivers Parish Council Clerk, was present as an objector.
 Essex Police Licensing Officer, K Dott, was also present.
 The Chairman introduced the Members and officers present and outlined the procedure that would be followed for the determination of the application.

 (a) Application before the Sub-Committee

 The application was for a new premises licence at Toot Hill Golf Club, School Road, Ongar CM5 9PU and was for the following licensing activities:

 · Provision of Recorded Music